 A better and more secure alternative to using cards would be to use face recognition.
 With face recognition, all authorized personnel will be pre-registered in the system.
 When they come in, all they have to do is scan their face with the face recognition device that is attached to the turnstile.
 The gate will then open if they are recognized as an authorized person.
 Face recognition is more efficient because the face becomes a credential that can never be forgotten or lost.
 This method also provides more security because faces can’t be duplicated or passed onto someone else to use.
 Only that person will be able to open the gate and the quick speed of the gate will immediately shut to prevent anyone else from following behind.

 At 2M Technology, we carry a wide range of face recognition access control turnstiles.
-You can choose from a variety styles including swing, retractable, tripod, full-height, and more.
 All of the gates are equipped with anti-spoofing technology and allow 35 people per minute to pass through.
 They’re even designed to detect abnormal body temperatures and mask usage to protect against the spread of infection.
 With our gates, you can be sure you’re getting maximum security and safety without sacrificing efficiency.
+You can choose from a variety of styles including swing, retractable, tripod, full-height, and more.
+If you would like to see which of our designs would be best suited for your facility, then take our fun quiz below!